sanchous1000/fall-24/students/mt-desta/lab1/README.md

 <img src="img/image10.png">

-#### <p>Average Inter-Cluster Distance: Lower values indicate better separation between clusters.
+#### <p> Average Inter-Cluster Distance: Lower values indicate better separation between clusters.
-#### Conclusion: Implemented hierarchical clustering performs better on both datasets.
+#### Conclusion: Implemented hierarchical clustering performs better on the second dataset and a little lower on the first.
 EM clustering performs almost the same as the library implementation on the first dataset but on the second dataset the library implementation performs a little bit better.
-My DBSCAN implementation outperforms the library version on the first dataset but performs poorly in the second dataset.
+My DBSCAN implementation performs closer to the library version on the first dataset but performs poorly in the second dataset.

 #### Average Intra-Cluster Distance: Lower values indicate that points within the same cluster are closer together.
 #### Conclusion: Both EM algorithms have almost the same average intra-cluster distance, indicating better compactness within clusters.
 However, the implemented DBSCAN algorithm has a much lower intra-cluster distance compared to the library version on both datasets.
-Both versions of the hierarchical clustering have more or less the same average intra-cluster distances.
+Implemented hierarchical algorithm perform poorly on both datasets.

 #### Clustering Speed: Lower values indicate faster clustering.
 #### Conclusion: Both implemented and library algorithms performed fast but the library algorithms are a little bit faster on almost all datasets.</p>